-Staff Analysis: This recommendation proposes an increase in wastewater rates.
-A timely protest might delay what may be a justified rate increase resulting in an unrecoverable loss of revenue to the Utility.

-Therefore, in the event of a protest filed by a substantially affected person, staff recommends that the recommended rates be approved as temporary rates.
-The recommended rates collected by the Utility should be subject to the refund provisions discussed below.
+In this proceeding we have approved an increase in wastewater rates.
+A timely protest might delay what may be a justified rate increase resulting in an unrecoverable loss of revenue to the utility.
+Therefore, in the event of a protest filed by a substantially affected person, we approve the new rates we have established herein as temporary rates.
+Those rates collected by the utility shall be subject to the refund provisions discussed below.

 Alafaya is a wholly-owned subsidiary of UI, which provides all investor capital to its subsidiaries.
-Utilities, Inc. (UI or Company) has requested an incremental increase in its corporate undertaking in the amount of \$436,419.
+UI has requested an incremental increase in its corporate undertaking in the amount of \$436,419.
 The current cumulative corporate undertaking amount outstanding for other UI systems is \$75,165.
 The new request would bring the cumulative amount outstanding to \$511,584.
 The following tables list the new request, the other amount(s) outstanding, and the proposed cumulative corporate undertaking amount outstanding for UI.
-All of these systems are subsidiaries of UI.